AutoConfig Filter Types

 Both snapshots and history cause a relatively high load on I/O operations.
 Depending on your system, allowing for too many saved entries can negatively impact performance.

-State filters in Gunbot use data from the internal ledger to filter pairs that have already cycled since the last (re)start.
-State data includes indicator values, balance data, candle data, and much more.
+Pair state filters in Gunbot use data from the internal trading ledger to filter pairs that have already cycled since the last restart.
+State data includes indicator values, balance data, candle data, and more.

 Type | Description |